nightness/universal-react-dropdown/README.md

 ### `onSelect`
 - **Type**: `(item: T | null) => void`
-- **Description**: Callback function invoked when an item is selected.
+- **Description**: Callback that informs the parent after an item is selected.
+Animations finish before this is called.

 ### `border`
 - **Type**: `Border | string`